-When I was studying for the last post (A Letter to the Girl Who Doubts Her Beauty), I noticed two patterns in Scripture that really caught my attention.
+When I was studying for the last post (A Letter to the Girl Who Doubts Her Beauty), two patterns in Scripture caught my attention.
 The first pattern was that most verses addressing beauty speak of the heart, and not the body.
 In fact, it was almost impossible for me to find verses that emphasized outward appearance.

 Often we get so wrapped up in how we feel about our bodies, that we forget to work on the inside.
 We forget what really matters to God because we’re too busy trying to find verses that convince us of how gorgeous we are on the outside (*which often leads to taking verses out of context).
 Don’t get me wrong–I believe God treasures our bodies and we should too.
 But our physical beauty isn’t the focus of Scripture.
 Spiritual beauty is (We’ll get to that in a second).